 (This article is part of our Security & Compliance Guide.
 Use the right-hand menu to navigate.)

-Defining CIA in security
+Defining CIA in cyber security

 The CIA triad represents the functions of your information systems.
 Your information system encompasses both your computer systems and your data.
 Ben Dynkin, Co-Founder & CEO of Atlas Cybersecurity, explains that these are the functions that can be attacked—which means these are the functions you must defend.